joxze/fake-api/README.md

-# LEARN HOW TO CREATE API USING SPRINGBOOT AND KOTLIN
+# Api Using Springboot Kotlin

+Learn how to create API using Springboot and Kotlin

 Stack
 * DB : MySQL 10.1.37